GALLANT SOLDIER

 Gallant Soldier contains two glycosides: Galinsosides A and B, a flavonone glucoside plus two hydroxyflavanones.

 Gallant Soldier contains two hydroxyflavonones, Butin (7,3',4'-trihydroxyflavonone) and 3,5,7,3',4'-pentahydroxyflavonone (not shown).
-Compare Quercetin. butin has a cyto-protective effect in cells against oxidative damage from hydrogen peroxide.
+Compare Quercetin.
+Butin has a cyto-protective effect in cells against oxidative damage from hydrogen peroxide.
 Flavonols are yellow or deep yellow in colour and contribute to the colour of many yellow flowers.

 Distribution